 Read more: Why You Probably Shouldn't Try the OMAD Diet

-The first phase of the diet is a seven-day detox, called "Reset 7," in which grains, dairy and meat are restricted.
+The first phase of the diet is a seven-day detox, called "Reset 7," restricting grains, dairy and meat.
 You'll likely see the scale move after a week on this plan, but it's unlikely that you'll have made any real progress.
 "This will result in water weight loss, giving you the placebo effect of weight loss," explains Brigitte Zeitlin, MPH, RD, CDN.

 Why Is It Popular?

-It's likely that GOLO's appeal comes from its novelty, says Dr. Sonpal.
-Many people may be attracted to approaching weight loss from a different angle than counting calories or tracking macronutrients.
+GOLO's appeal likely comes from its novelty, Dr. Sonpal says.
+Many people may be attracted to approaching weight loss from an angle outside of counting calories or tracking macronutrients.
 The diet's focus on managing insulin as the key to losing weight makes it seem less restrictive and therefore more desirable, he says.

 Zeitlin notes that parts of the diet, at least, have merit.
 "It claims to help maintain healthy blood sugar levels, which it does by promoting plant-based foods and eliminating processed, refined and sugary foods," she says.